amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 	performing shifting operations .

 # ---------------SYSTEM VERILOG PART ----------------------------
+### Learning System Verilog
+    The Concept was very much important because I had zero knowledge about system verilog so learning was important I took most of the system verilog code from a youtube cannel called "*VLSICHAPS*" thanks to this channel and the explaination of code given is much simpler and upto the point required that too in short duration of time..
+    Link to the youtube Channel:- https://www.youtube.com/@vlsichaps
 #### Day-54 SV1 randomization
     Randomization allows designers to generate random input values and test their designs thoroughly which can be used in testability scenarios.. like instead of typing them manually we can generate them using rand and randc keywords.